PySangamam/website/_posts/2018-08-29-poster-list.md

 Speaker: **P. S. Vivek Raja and K. Kalathiappan**

-We are undegrad pre-final students studying in Mepco Schlenk Engineering College.
+We are undergrad pre-final students studying in Mepco Schlenk Engineering College.
 We are machine learning enthusiasts and have developed many ML projects and deployed them in real life scenarios.
 We also have won a few ML contests such as CII-Machine